2 Mistakes Parents Make with Daylight Savings: Fall Edition

 Towards the end of every year, many people "fall back" with a time change.
 During the fall time change, we gain an hour of time.
 This often means that, if you do nothing, your child may wake up an hour earlier on Sunday morning.
 I actually had to Google what countries observe Daylight Savings, because I had no idea.
 Most of North America and Europe does.
 It also happens in Iran, Mexico, Cuba, Argentina, and parts of Australia, to name a few others.
 There's your geography lesson for the day!
 Now, back to why you're here...how to survive Daylight Savings with a baby or toddler.

 First of all, this post is focusing on what NOT to do when it comes to the time change.
-If you're looking for how to transition baby for Daylight Savings, you'll want to check out my previous blog post: Daylight Savings and Sleep.
+If you're looking for how to transition baby for Daylight Savings, you'll want to check out my previous blog post: Daylight Savings and Sleep: Fall.

 There are two common mistakes I see parents make during this time; doing these usually make the experience worse than it needs to be.
-Daylight Savings is a change no matter how you go about it, but if you prepare and then react in the right ways, your child should be fine in a day or two.
+Daylight Savings is a change no matter how you go about it, but if you prepare and then react in the right ways, your child should be fine in a few days.
 Without further ado, here's what NOT to do:

 Mistake 1: Just put baby to bed later on Saturday night

 I do understand the thought process here- if you put your child to bed an hour later, then he'll sleep an hour later, right?
 Sorry...no.
 A later bedtime doesn't mean there will be a later wake-up.
-Usually, when kids go to bed later, they still wake around the same time (thanks to their circadian rhythm), which actually just means they got less sleep than usual.
+Usually, when young children go to bed later, they still wake around the same time (thanks to their circadian rhythm), which actually just means they got less sleep than usual.
 Due to the change, their "normal time" is now an hour earlier.
-So, if you wait to prepare until a night or two before, the body won't have time to adjust, and will, therefore, still likely wake earlier on Sunday morning, even with a later bedtime.
-This means your child will just have had an hour less sleep than normal, which will only make adjusting to the time change harder.
+So, if you just put them to bed late that night, the body won't have time to adjust, and will, therefore, still likely wake earlier on Sunday morning, even with a later bedtime.
+This means your child will just have had an hour less sleep than normal.

 Mistake 2: Altering baby's schedule on Sunday